 After all, it’s something anyone can do, like a proper Victorian Lady.

 Idea No. 2: Dress with purpose.

-No matter what time of day (with exception when in bed) in Victorian times, you would find a Victorian Lady fully dressed.
+No matter what time of day in Victorian times, you would find a Victorian Lady fully dressed.

 Even when evening came around, and there were moments to lounge, you would find the gentleman of the house dressed in a house robe over his tie and trousers.

-The lady of the house would wear an elegant and perfectly fitted robe that accentuated her figure and if there was an unexpected guest, she’d be ready.
+The lady of the house would wear an elegant and perfectly fitted robe that accentuated her figure; if there were an unexpected guest, she’d be ready.

 This could be adopted today.

 Not to say to go out and buy a silk robe, although that does sound beautiful.

 But to take the daily habit of getting fully dressed for the day.